Cracked and Chipped Teeth

 Cracked and chipped teeth can occur from biting hard foods, grinding your teeth, or experiencing an injury to the mouth.
-Even minor chips can expose the sensitive layers beneath the enamel, leading to pain, temperature sensitivity, and a higher risk of infection.
+A chipped tooth child or cracked tooth child should be evaluated promptly, as even minor chips can expose the sensitive layers beneath the enamel, leading to pain, temperature sensitivity, and a higher risk of infection.
 Prompt evaluation and treatment are essential to prevent further damage and protect your natural tooth structure.

 Understanding And Treating Tooth Damage

-When a tooth is cracked or chipped, professional care can restore its strength and appearance.
+When a tooth is cracked or chipped, professional care can restore its strength and appearance with pediatric tooth repair and chipped teeth repair.

 Bonding to repair small chips and restore shape